Hammocks are often seen as a symbol of relaxation, sleeping, leisure, and summer.

 You should use only sturdy trees.
 Remember all the trees are not alive.
 Its look very strong but it is not strong so use only those trees which are useful and which are alive.
 This tree can bear the burden of your body easily.

 Fasten is not an easy task of a hammock and especially fasten correctly is difficult.
 Much care should be given that it is fastened correctly and it will not be loose after some time.

 Don’t try to repair damaged hammocks

-Damage hammocks are very dangerous if it is repaired and use it again.
-Hence, don’t use damaged ones or throw it away.
+They are very dangerous if it is repaired and use it again.

 Follow the safety guidance